-Under my parents care,
+Under parental care,

-Some surgery had been offered
+Some surgery had been offered.

-To treat an ailment there.
+To treat that ailment there.

 My mother had a cousin